heyyytamvo/FCJ2024-Workshop1/content/2-Prerequiste/2.2-createalb-asg-ecs/2.2.4-ecs/_index.md

 - IAM Role for ECS Service
 - Task Definition in ECS Service
 - Task (Container(s)) will be launched into EC2 Cluster and registered into the Target Group.
 So, Load Balancer can forward traffic to them.
-- Task will be distributed across Availability Zone to ensure the High Availability
+- Task will be distributed across Availability Zones to ensure the High Availability
 - In case of increasing the number of desired task, ECS Service guarantees using all available space on the EC2 Cluster.